 The destruction of Africville

-I spoke to Sunday Miller, the former Executive Director of the Africville Heritage and Trust, about how hard the relocation was for many residents.
-She told me about a City worker who had helped move an old woman out of her home in a garbage truck.
-The worker said: “I remember this woman because she was between me and the driver and she cried all the way into the city because she didn’t want to leave, didn’t know why they were making her leave.
+Sunday Miller, the former Executive Director of the Africville Heritage and Trust, describes the relocation as very hard on many residents.
+She recalls a City worker who moved an old woman out of her home in a garbage truck.
+The worker said: "I remember this woman because she was between me and the driver and she cried all the way into the city because she didn’t want to leave, didn’t know why they were making her leave.
 What really bothered me – she didn’t even know where she was going.
-They could have taken her anywhere.”
+They could have taken her anywhere."

-To make matters worse, the City of Halifax dismantled the support structures intended to assist former residents only three years after relocation began.
+To make matters worse, the City of Halifax dismantled the social supports intended to assist former residents only three years after relocation began.
 Many residents found it difficult to adjust to their new lives.
-Miller explained it very well:

 The legacy of Africville

 Despite these challenges, former residents took action and sought justice.
 In 1969, residents created the Africville Action Committee to support and advocate for displaced residents.
 In the 1980s, the Africville Genealogy Society was formed and began to seek compensation for the suffering caused by the destruction of the community.